borkok/d3-force-graph/README.md

 Then put both keys in apikey.js file stored here:
 `src/store/downloaders/marvel/apikey.js`

-File is ignored by git, so it was and not added to git hub repository.
+File is ignored by git, so it was and not added to github repository.

 `apikey.js` content should be:
 ```